onmax/tailwindcss-labeled-groups/README.md

+> [!WARNING]
+> Since TailwindCSS v3.3, you can handle nested groups natively.
+See the official [documentation](https://tailwindcss.com/docs/hover-focus-and-other-states#differentiating-nested-groups)
+.

 # Tailwind Labeled Groups

 A plugin that allows to create multiple `group`s utilities such as `group-card` or `group-1` and works with Tailwind 3 features and all variations.